Where did the UK lottery start?

 All for a good cause

-Britain’s first lottery was, as with today’s lotteries, intended for a good cause.
+Britain’s first lottery was, as with today’s lotto charity funds, intended for a good cause.
 The British needed financial support for the expansion of the country’s export markets around the world and the lottery was to raise money to build ships and develop ports.

 The queen wrote that the funds raised shall be “employed to good and publique acts and beneficially for o[u]r Realme and o[u]r Subjects.”